shanicohen1902/tikal-data-engineering-workshop/dbt/readme.md

 ### Instructions:
 1. Run the command `dbt seed` to load the data into your dbt project.
 1. Verify the data is loaded correctly by querying the tables in your database.

+Answer the following questions using DuckDB cli:
+Which tables created in the db?
+How many lines in each table?

 ### Hint:
 - Use the `dbt seed --help` command to understand the options available for seeding data.